2023 Kūpuna Resource Guide

 The Hawai‘i Aging and Disability Resource Center is a one-stop organization that helps older adults, individuals with disabilities and family caregivers find long-term support and services.
 The state- and county-funded ADRC also has county offices and directories of services to assist people of all incomes and ages for free.
 ADRC staff can help determine if you are eligible for public benefits and programs.
 They may also assist you and your family in finding providers and will work with you to develop a plan for your future long-term care.

 Aloha United Way is a nonprofit organization that brings together resources, organizations and people within the community to advance health, education and financial stability initiatives.
 Established in 1919, AUW aims to help families and individuals to thrive.
 One of its most useful resources is its 2-1-1 telephone help line, which works as a statewide comprehensive community referral service.
-Callers can speak with local experts who are trained to connect people to more than 1,300 agencies and 4,000 programs for food, shelter, financial assistance, elder care, disability service, SNAP prescreening and much more.
-The help line is available through phone, text, chat or email, 7 a.m. to 10 p.m. daily.
+Callers can speak with local experts who are trained to connect people to more than 1,300 agencies and 4,000 programs for food, shelter, financial assistance, elder care, disability service, COVID-19 and much more.
+The help line is open Mondays through Fridays from 7 a.m. to 5 p.m.

 Catholic Charities Hawai‘i